Reading List 2020

 ★★★

 I really like the continuation of the Shining story.
-Doctor Sleep has a bit too much setup taking to really get going, but once it does it is enjoyable.
+Doctor Sleep has a bit too much setup, it took a while to really get going, but once it does it is enjoyable.

 ★★★★